alisa-uthi/flutter-blog-app/README.md

 # Flutter-Blog-App

 This is my first flutter app.
-The UI is received from https://dribbble.com/shots/6918712-Blog.
+The UI is from https://dribbble.com/shots/6918712-Blog.
+This app is just the UI of Blog app with no functionality.
+It is only for practicing my skill.